katiegentry07/CV/README.md

 The main files are:

-- `resume.html`: Resume for Katie Gentry.
+- "resume.html": Resume for Katie Gentry.
-- `resume.Rmd`: Source template for single page resume.
+- "resume.Rmd": Source template for single page resume.
-- `Katie_Gentry_resume.pdf`: Katie Gentry's resume in PDF form.
+- "Katie_Gentry_resume.pdf": Katie Gentry's resume in PDF form.
-- `positions.csv`: A csv with columns encoding the various fields needed for a position entry in the CV.
+- "positions.csv": A csv with columns encoding the various fields needed for a position entry in the CV.
 A column `section` is also available so different sections know which rows to use.
 - `css/`: Directory containing the custom CSS files used to tweak the default 'resume' format from pagedown.

 ## Want to use this to build your own CV/resume?